Arthur-Milchior/anki-enhance-main-window/counts.md

 ### learning card
 Number of cards in learning (now+later)

-### learning today sum
-Number of cards in learning that will be seen today (now+later today)

-"sum" is used to distinguish it from the text

 ### learning today repetition
 Number of repetition to cards in learding today (sum of repetition from card from a past day, and from today).